Artists in Residence

 About the residency

-The new Last Ship residencies are opportunities for the experiencing the heartland of ancient India, in a unique, small, and intense region that is probably the only place in India that has prehistoric and historic sites showing the evolution and links from the Mesolithic through the golden age of the Indian civilisation all the way to the present.
+Last Ship’s residencies are opportunities for the experiencing the heartland of ancient India, in a unique small, intense region that is probably the only place in India that has prehistoric and historic sites showing the evolution and links from the Mesolithic through the golden age of the Indian civilisation all the way to the present.

 This is the region between the UNESCO World Heritage site Khajuraho, and Kalinjar, a yet unknown hill, fort and temple, roughly at a distance of 134 kms.

-Because of being cutoff from the the progress and urbanisation that is sweeping across the rest of India, this region has kept a lot of its natural and archaeological beauty and ecosystems intact.
+Because of being cutoff from the the progress and urbanisation that the rest of India has been going through, this region has kept a lot of its natural and archaeological beauty and ecosystems intact.
 But this is fast changing.
-The relentless march of the changes India is now going through, with its complex political and ideological shifts, is altering this landscape.
-The next few years offer the best opportunity to experience many disappearing intangible treasures.
+The relentless march of progress, and the changes India is now going through with its complex political and ideological shifts, is changing this landscape.

 Residency features